Turnyanskiy/instadeep-internship-2022/classifying-protein-sequences.md

 ##### Overview of BERT Transformer

 The BERT model is like the LSTM is at its core relatively simple.
 It contains a ```torch.nn.Embedding``` layer to store the sequences, before a ```PositionalEncoding``` layer to describe location which is followed by 6 layers of ```torch.nn.TransformerEncoderLayer```.
-There are no decoder since this model is a BERT Transformer.
-Lastly, a linear layer.
+There is no decoder since this model is a BERT Transformer.
+Lastly, this is all followed a fully connected layer.
 ```
 Net(
   (embed): Embedding(24, 512)